Pacittos/Prysm-guide-to-auto-create-validators/README.md

 Each requirement will be further clarified in the sections below.

 1. Unbuntu 18.04.4 64 bit (might work on other Linux based platforms)
-1. Prysm
+1. Prysm (tested on v1.0.0-alpha.8)
 1. Go (minimum required version >= 1.13)
-1. ethereal (interacts with the Eth1 Goerli network, in order to deposit to the Prysm beacon contract)
 1. ethdo (creates the validator accounts for the Eth2 testnet)
+1. ethereal (interacts with the Eth1 Goerli network)
 1. Eth1 account on the Goerli testnet (with enough Goerli Eth to fund the validators, 32 Eth required per validator)
   * In case you don't have a Eth1 account Geth is required to create an account